Selecting a language will automatically trigger the translation of the page content.

 You can also appeal to the Board of Appeal against decisions refusing entry visas to France (CRRV):

-• notification of written refusal,
+• notification of the written refusal,

 Please note